yuzd610/Neural-Langevin-Machine/10 types/hopfield/README.md

 ## Overview

-This project implements a classical **Hopfield network** for content-addressable memory and generative dynamics.
+This project implements a classical **Hopfield network** for content-addressable memory .
 The Hopfield network is an early neural network model capable of storing and retrieving patterns through energy-based learning, making it a foundational architecture for understanding modern generative models.

 The implementation demonstrates how local, asymmetric learning rules can enable a network to learn complex patterns and generate novel variants by simulating the network's natural dynamics.